 Students on the Neutron curriculum follow the core.
-In addition they will follow the Prince's Trust Qualifications programme and be able to choose two further subjects from the Open Option.
+In addition they will follow the King's Trust Qualifications programme and be able to choose two further subjects from the Open Option.

-Core Subjects Prince's Trust Qualifications Open Option Choose 2 from English Language and Literature Mathematics Science Philosophy and Ethics PSHCEE/RSE/ Careers Sport Students will develop their independent learning, leadership skills and ability to work within a team to support them with their learning across the curriculum.
+Neutron Core Subjects King's Trust Qualifications Open Option Choose 2 from English Language and Literature Mathematics Science Ethical Studies PSHCE/RSE/ Careers Physical Education (core) Students will develop their independent learning, leadership skills and ability to work within a team to support them with their learning across the curriculum.
 They will also develop their employability skills and important life skills to prepare them for their next steps.
-Students will work towards achieving the Prince's Trust qualifications.
-Units could include aspects of learning across the following areas: Managing Money Preparing for a Healthy Lifestyle Digital Skills Participating in Exercise Teamwork Interpersonal and Self-Management Skills Community Project Presentation Skills Customer Service Practising Leadership Skills A Personal Project Lessons in British Sign Language will also be provided by Heathlands School.
-Art and Design: Fine Art Art and Design: Graphic Communication Business Studies Classical Civilisation Computer Science Creative iMedia Dance Design and Technology: Resistant Materials/Textile Technology Drama Engineering Food Preparation and Nutrition Hairdressing and Beauty Therapy Health and Social Care Media Studies Music Philosophy and Ethics Physical Education
+Students will work towards achieving the King's Trust qualifications.
+Units could include aspects of learning across the following areas: • Managing Money • Preparing for a Healthy Lifestyle • Digital Skills • Participating in Exercise • Teamwork • Interpersonal and Self-Management Skills • Community Project • Presentation Skills • Customer Service • Practising Leadership Skills • A Personal Project Lessons in British Sign Language will also be provided by Heathlands School.
+Art and Design: Fine Art Art and Design: Fashion and Textiles Art and Design: Graphic Communication Business Studies Child Development Classical Civilisation Computer Science Creative iMedia Dance Design and Technology: Resistant Materials Drama Engineering Food Preparation and Nutrition Hairdressing and Beauty Therapy Media Studies Music Philosophy, Religion and Ethics Physical Education